» Remote State

 Terraform at the same time.

 With remote state, Terraform writes the state data to a remote data store, which can then be shared between all members of a team.
-Terraform supports storing state in Terraform Enterprise, HashiCorp Consul, Amazon S3, and more.
+Terraform supports storing state in Terraform Cloud, HashiCorp Consul, Amazon S3, Alibaba Cloud OSS, and more.

 Remote state is a feature of backends.
 Configuring and using remote backends is easy and you can get started with remote state quickly.
 If you then want to migrate back to using local state, backends make that easy as well.